DRM is a shit tactic that’s worse than the piracy they allegedly wish to prevent. these animated .gif’s (not .jif) illustrate the dilemma.

 pirates may have instigated developers to use DRM, but only the customers are really affected by it.

-as you can see, developers have gone from playing victim to actually being the bad guys now… and the customers are the victims. pirates might actually be the good guys since they’re the ones who can circumvent the abomination that is DRM! the heros we deserve, but wouldn’t need if DRM wasn’t such a godamn problem to begin with…
+developers have gone from playing victim to actually being the bad guys now, making customers the victims instead. pirates might actually be the good guys since now they’re the ones who can circumvent the abomination that is DRM!

 i would rather use a codewheel than have bloatware like steam on my box. i understand steam has great deals and can expose you to titles you wouldn’t normally know about, but when it’s forced upon you without a choice that’s just bad business. specially if steam service ends one day and you can’t play anything from the massive library you’ve accrued with them. this changes my whole gaming mentality, for instance a $60+ game like skyrim that i would normally wait for $30-45 on sale… i will now wait until it’s < $10 because it’s tainted with steam/DRM.